 b) In an emergency it may be necessary to lower or open paddles quickly.
 Systems where paddles have to be locked in the open position before the key can be withdrawn (in order to operate a further paddle) are not compatible with safety.

-c) Navigation authorities should seek a common standard key to limit the number needed.
+c) Navigation authorities should seek a common standard key to limit the number needed by users.

 a) Landing stages are usually designated sections of the towpath but may need to be specially constructed or formed by pontoons.